ARZ-Aizen/SongLyrics-/README.md

-Song lyrics with timing written in Java
+Song lyrics with GUI written in Java